Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/CURRENT_DRAFT/CURRENT_WORKING_DRAFT_ASSEMBLED.md

 - **NEDC TAES**: 65.21% sensitivity, 136.73 FA/24h
 - **SzCORE Event**: 52.35% sensitivity, 8.59 FA/24h

-This represents a **3.1x difference** in false alarm rates between NEDC OVERLAP and SzCORE scoring on identical predictions.
+This represents a **3.1x difference** in false alarm rates between NEDC OVERLAP and SzCORE Event scoring on identical predictions.
 Compared to the paper's reported ~1 FA/24h on Dianalund, we observe a **27-fold gap** with NEDC OVERLAP and a **137-fold gap** with NEDC TAES.

 | Scoring Method | Sensitivity (%) | FA/24h  | Multiplier vs Claimed | F1 Score |
 |:---------------|----------------:|--------:|----------------------:|---------:|